 While the real estate industry continues to struggle both locally and nationally, Sam Konswa, the principal owner of Queen Anne Real Estate, couldn't be busier.

 Konswa, who specializes in high-end housing on Queen Anne, said business is up 250 percent from last year.
 And even last year wasn't down too much.

 "We don't have enough inventory," Konswa said.
 "The market is really pretty tight for us.
 We don't have enough product for all of our buyers."

 After months of nothing but bad news about the real estate industry, it can be a little strange to actually hear a realtor talk in such a positive tone.
-But, traditionally, Queen Anne and Magnolia tend to be stronger real estate markets than most of Seattle.
+But, traditionally, Queen Anne and Magnolia have tended to be stronger real estate markets than most of Seattle.